commander-Z3R0/Blackbird-venv/README.md

 The Lockheed SR-71 "Blackbird" is a long-range, high-altitude, Mach 3+ strategic reconnaissance aircraft developed and manufactured by the American aerospace company Lockheed Corporation.
 **I have created this script that allows to run this tool in a virtual environment, in an easy and automated way.**

+ 🚧!
+THIS IS FOR STRICTLY EDUCATIONAL PURPOSES, I AM NOT RESPONSIBLE FOR YOUR USE OF THIS !🚧

 # Usage
 ## Search by username
 " -u username"